microconfig/microconfig-quickstart/readme.md

 ## What you will learn

-You will see how to install Microconfig, organize config layout and build configuration.
+You will see how to organize config layout, install Microconfig and build configuration.

 ## What you need